oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     the user's browser and uses the same redirection endpoint URI for each AS.

-In the following, we assume that the client is registered with H-AS (URI:
+In the following, it is further assumed that the client is registered with H-AS (URI:
 `https://honest.as.example`, client ID: `7ZGZldHQ`) and with A-AS (URI:
 `https://attacker.example`, client ID: `666RVZJTA`).
 URLs shown in the following example are shortened for presentation to only include parameters relevant for the